larathompson/breakthrough-python/README.md

 Follow the steps below to get the project running.
 When it says bash, it means you should use the terminal to run the command.
 You do NOT need to write bash or ```.

-Before you begin, ensure you have the following installed on your computer:
+Before you begin, ensure you have the following installed on your computer (you should have installed them both in earlier sessions so this may not be needed):

 **Python**: You need Python 3.3 or later.
 You should already have this installed and so you should not need to do anything for this step.
 You can download it from the [official Python website](https://www.python.org/downloads/).
 Make sure to check the box that says "Add Python to PATH" during installation.